Skip to content

 Students

-Shanada is a doctoral student in the Learning Sciences with an emphasis on developmental trajectories that lead to detainment and recidivism which impacts the learning environment.
-Shanada’s research interests include examining and developing protocols in academia and the judicial system that deal with undesirable behaviors.
-Prior to graduate school Shanada worked as a Licensed Masters Social Worker conducting a pilot study with Greenville County DJJ, appointed judges and the Greenville County Detention Facility to develop a protocol that incorporated Adverse Childhood Experience Scores once a juvenile is detained.
+Shanada is a doctoral student in the Learning Sciences with an emphasis on understanding how youth in the juvenile justice system develop and navigate influential societal systems (e.g., judicial, educational, community) in their lives.
+Shanada’s research interests include examining the development of formerly incarcerated juveniles and researching protocols in academia and the judicial system that are designed to help them.
+Prior to graduate school Shanada worked as a Licensed Masters Social Worker conducting a pilot study with Greenville County DJJ, appointed judges and the Greenville County Detention Facility to develop protocols that incorporated Adverse Childhood Experience Scores once a juvenile is detained.
 Shanada has publications, presentations and news coverage surrounding the successes of her pilot study “Phoenix Connect”.
-This pilot study given its successes will be replicated in Columbia and Charleston.
 Shanada wants to further develop her research interests within the juvenile population.
-Additionally, she volunteers with other youth organizations that supports her research agenda.
+Additionally, she volunteers with other youth organizations that support her research agenda.

-Virginia is a doctoral student in the Learning Sciences program.
-Her research interests include the overlap of education and neuroscience, looking at learning through a neurological lens as means to drive teaching methodologies.
-Virginia currently works as a graduate assistant for Clemson University’s Teacher Learning Progression through the College of Education.
-She holds a Bachelor of Science degree in Neuroscience and Behavioral Biology from Emory University and a Master of Science degree in Biology, with a concentration in Neurobiology, from Georgia State University.
-Prior to beginning her PhD, Virginia worked as the Director of Research and Methodology at a non-profit K-12 school for children with neurological challenges and as an Adjunct Instructor at Georgia State University.
+Virginia is a 3rd year doctoral student in the Learning Sciences program.
+Her research interests focus on the intersection between the fields of education, biology, neuroscience, and psychology.
+Virginia is an interdisciplinary researcher, viewing learning and education through the lens of neurobiology, through the use of large-scale educational data, data analysis and visualizations, and the integration of cutting-edge neuroimaging techniques into educational research, focusing on learning in informal contexts, secondary education, during adulthood, and within the workplace.
+Virginia currently works as a graduate assistant for a Department of Education grant under the Senior Associate Dean for Research and Graduate Studies for the College of Education.
+She holds a Bachelor’s degree from Emory University in Neuroscience and Behavioral Biology, and a Master’s degree in Biology with a concentration in Neurobiology from Georgia State University.
+Her previous graduate research was in the genetic control of neuroplasticity in the developing retinocollicular sensory pathway following traumatic brain injury.
+Prior to beginning her doctoral work, Virginia was the Director of Research and Methodology at a non-profit K-12 school for children with neurological challenges and as an Adjunct Instructor at Georgia State University teaching Human Anatomy and Physiology lecture and laboratory courses.

 College of Education Podcast